-- A financial instrument that has not suffered any Significant Increase in Credit Risk ("SICR") since initial recognition or is not credit-impaired on initial recognition is classified in 'Stage 1'.
-If a significant increase in credit risk ('SICR') since initial recognition is identified, then the financial instrument is moved to 'Stage 2' but is not yet deemed to be credit impaired.
+- If a significant increase in credit risk ("SICR") since initial recognition is identified, then the financial instrument is moved to 'Stage 2' but is not yet deemed to be credit impaired.
 Amongst other factors, the identification of SICR is measured via a change in one year probability of default between the date of inception of facility and the date of IFRS 9 ECL run.
 Other factors include restructuring and account irregularities. - If the financial instrument is credit-impaired, the financial instrument is then moved to 'Stage 3'. - Financial assets in Stage 1 have their ECL measured at an amount equal to lifetime expected credit losses that result from default events possible within the next 12 months.
 Instruments in Stages 2 have their ECL measured based on expected credit losses on a lifetime basis. - Financial assets in Stage 3 are measured at an amount equal to lifetime expected credit losses or specific provision. - A pervasive concept in measuring the ECL in accordance with IFRS 9 is that it should consider forward-looking information.